 Cook Islands: In a cabinet reshuffle, Rose Toki-Brown becomes internal affairs minister.

 Israel: Isaac Herzog is elected president, defeating Miriam Peretz in the Knesset vote 87-26.
-He is to take office July 9.

 Israel: Yair Lapid informs President Reuven Rivlin that he has formed a government, with Naftali Bennett to be the first prime minister, later to be succeeded by Lapid.
 The cabinet, as completed on June 12, includes Lapid as foreign minister, Ayelet Shaked as interior minister, and Avigdor Lieberman as finance minister; Benny Gantz remains defense minister.
 On June 13 the government is approved by the Knesset (60-59) and sworn in.